gbowne1/ProgrammerNotes/connect-to-psql.md

 Missing flags in this list either did not work, did not return anything when used or simply do not exist, returned as invalid option, etc.
 Some flags are the same whether used lower or upper but a few are not.
 There are also a few flags that only exist in one case or the other but not both
+These flags are only used at the bash or shell prompt, not the repl.

 ### Lowercase flags